MSc in Integrative Psychotherapy

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and as such, I am bound by their Ethical Framework for Good Practice in Counselling and Psychotherapy.

-I have a particular interest in attachment theory, neuroscience, relational psychotherapy and mindfulness and their capacity, when tailored to individual needs within the therapeutic relationship, to treat a range of difficulties.
-Within the area of attachment I am especially interested in the concept of an internal secure base, its impact on mental well-being and the possibilities for acquiring this through therapy.
+I have a particular interest in attachment theory, neuroscience, relational and developmental psychotherapy, and mindfulness, and their capacity, when tailored to individual needs within the therapeutic relationship, to treat a range of difficulties.

-Attachment Theory which originated in the work of John Bowlby has shown the importance of secure parental presence and foundations in forming a secure sense of self and stable ongoing identity.
-Without the experience of this early secure base, insecure, anxious and avoidant attachment styles can develop and lead to difficulties in relationship, such as feeling isolated, or clinging to relationships that mimic the insecurities experienced in early life.
+Attachment Theory, which originated in the work of John Bowlby, described the importance of secure, attuned and sensitive parental presence in the development of a child's secure sense of self and stable ongoing identity.
+Without the experience of this early secure base, insecure, anxious and avoidant attachment styles can develop,and lead to difficulties in relationship, such as feeling isolated, or clinging to relationships that mimic the insecurities experienced in early life.
 The impact on the way we feel, think and act can be profound.
-The research dissertation for my masters degree studied the experience of an internal secure base developed in therapy.

 I believe that in developing a genuine, secure, relationship together in therapy it is possible to find a way forward that is right for you as a unique person with your own individual experiences, beliefs and needs.